BTemplates Blog

 Posts list on footer.
 Screenshot.

-Similar to the slider, you can create lists with the latest blog posts or by label in the sidebar and/or footer.
-To create a new list of posts:
+Similar to the slider, you can create lists of the latest blog posts or posts from specific labels in the sidebar or footer.
+To create a new list:

 1. Go to Blogger/Layout and create a new HTML gadget.
-You can use whatever title you want.
+Use any title you prefer.

-2. In the gadget’s content: To display the latest blog posts use:
+2. In the gadget’s content, use the following structure to display the latest blog posts:

-To display the latest posts in a specific label use:
+To display posts from a specific label, use:

 3-tag:Label name-65px

-Labels’ galleries work in the Pro version of the template.
-These galleries use the Labels gadget and what they do is to show a nicer list of labels with a preview image.
-This preview image corresponds to the image of the last post within that label.
+Labels’ galleries are available in the Pro version of the template.
+These galleries use the Labels gadget to display a visually appealing list of labels with preview images.
+The preview image corresponds to the image of the latest post within that label.

-In the demo, it is the “Sections” section on the home page.
-And as a gadget in the footer, also with the name “Sections”.
+In the demo, this feature is used in the “Sections” section on the homepage and as a gadget in the footer.

 Labels gallery on home page.
 Screenshot.